 - Failure to inquire and look for leg swelling, pain, and tenderness

-- Failure to perform adequate physical assessment and to properly diagnose and treat patient
+- Failure to perform an adequate physical assessment and to properly diagnose and treat the patient

 - Negligently attributing patient's condition to anemia due to menstrual bleeding